Severynson/Severynson/README.md

 🎓 I'm a Computer Science student at the University of the Pacific.
 💻 Currently focused on Python, Machine Learning, and Data Analysis.
-📚 Exploring Object-Oriented Programming with Java and building projects using LibGDX.
+📚 Exploring Object-Oriented Programming in depth with Java and building projects using LibGDX.
 🚀 Always excited to take on new challenges and expand my technical skills.

 🌱 I’m constantly learning and looking forward to collaborating on interesting projects.